scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Wood Elf

-Unlike the timless, magical forests of the high elves, the wood elves call the savage forests as their home.
+Unlike the timeless, magical forests of the high elves, the wood elves call the savage forests their home.
 Wood elves display grace and strength in equal measure, being capable hunters and defenders of their forests.
 Their complexion tends to take on darker tones compared to their high elf cousins, often taking on a copper hue.
 Their hair ranges from deep reds to brown and black, but is occasionally blond or silver.
 They are slightly smaller than high elves, ranging from 5 to 6 feet.
 While they are still slender compared to humans their life in the forest has hardened their bodies, weighing between 120 to 160 pounds.

 Due to their fierce dedication to their homeland, wood elves tend to be mistrustful of others, at least until they determine if they are a threat.
 Because of this most wood elves tend to stay in their forests, but there are those whose wanderlust takes them to explore the world beyond.